airavata-courses/vulcan/rfcs/0000-template.md

 # Basic example

 Include a basic code example/link to an existing proof-of-concept, if applicable.
-The could demonstrate installation/usage of the new feature with other service components.
+This could demonstrate installation/usage of the new feature with other service components.

 # Motivation